cross connection control Program

 Who Is Required to Have a Backflow Device?

-Backflow Prevention devices are required for every commercial business and every residential irrigation account.
+Backflow Prevention devices are required for most commercial business and every residential and commercial irrigation account.
 Depending on your hazard level, properties will be required to use a Reduced Pressure (RP) or a Pressure Vacuum Breaker (PVB).

-2. Choose which device you will need to install.
-Property owners who have questions regarding which device is best for their property can review their hazard level and view the Cross-Connection Control Program for more information or contact a licensed plumber.
-The city cannot make this decision for you.
+1. Choose which device you will need to install.
+Property owners who have questions regarding which device is best for their property can review their State hazard level and view the Cross-Connection Control Program for more information or contact a licensed plumber.

 Things to Consider:

 • A PVB device may be a good choice if your lawn is not on a slope and you do not have any sprinkler risers or sill cocks that rise above grade.
-This device must be installed 12” above your highest downstream piping.
+This device is height dependent and must be installed 12” above your highest downstream piping.

 • An RP device provides the highest level of protection, only needs to be installed 12” above grade, and will work with any irrigation set up.